rachartier/tiny-inline-diagnostic.nvim/README.md

         -- Color the arrow to match the severity of the first diagnostic set_arrow_to_diag_color = false,

-        -- Control how diagnostic messages are displayed add_messages = {
-            messages = true,           -- Show full diagnostic messages display_count = false,     -- Show diagnostic count instead of messages when cursor not on line use_max_severity = false,  -- When counting, only show the most severe diagnostic show_multiple_glyphs = true, -- Show multiple icons for multiple diagnostics of same severity },

         -- Throttle update frequency in milliseconds to improve performance -- Higher values reduce CPU usage but may feel less responsive